The Three Distinct Types of Human Beings in Gnosticism: Hylic, Psychic and Pneumatic

 Psychic Personality Traits

-- Curiosity and Openness: Inclined to explore the unknown, though often hindered by fear or laziness.
+• Curiosity and Openness: Possesses a genuine inclination to explore the unknown and question established paradigms, though often hindered by fear, social conditioning, or intellectual laziness.

-- Optimistic Striving: Seeks to improve the world and believes in the inherent goodness of humanity.
+• Optimistic Striving: Genuinely seeks to improve the world and themselves, believing in the inherent goodness of humanity and the possibility of progress.
+Works toward ideals even when faced with setbacks.

-- Inner Conflict: Experiences psychological and emotional distress due to unresolved doubts.
+• Inner Conflict: Experiences significant psychological and emotional turmoil due to unresolved existential doubts and the tension between spiritual intuition and material demands.

 3. The Pneumatic Type